Saravana-Kumar07/C-Pattern/README.md

 ## Result:
-C# program for a pascal's triangle is executed successfully.
+Thus the C# program for a pascal's triangle is executed successfully.